• Locarno Film Festival

 About the Director

-The film premiered in the official competition of the Karlovy Vary International Film Festival, where it obtained a special mention from the jury.
-Later, it was awarded with the Golden Colon for Best Film at the Huelva Ibero-American Film Festival, the ALMA Award for Best Spanish Film Script at the Gijón International Film Festival, Best Director at the Punta del Este Festival, the SFCC Award from the French Critics at Cinélatino Toulouse, among others.
+Miriam Lies (2018) is the couple’s first fiction feature film.
+It was produced with the support of the Ibermedia program and the Tribeca Film Institute’s Latin America Fund.
+The film premiered in the official competition of the Karlovy Vary International Film Festival.
+There, it obtained a special mention from the jury.
+Later, it was awarded the Golden Colon for Best Film at the Huelva Ibero-American Film Festival.
+Other awards include the ALMA Award for Best Spanish Film Script at the Gijón International Film Festival, Best Director at the Punta del Este Festival, and the SFCC Award from the French Critics at Cinélatino Toulouse.

 Notes on Film